 Perez has no-decisions in two career starts against the Royals.
 He has allowed two earned runs in 12 2/3 innings, allowing 11 hits and walking seven, while striking out eight.
 He has made one start at Kauffman Stadium, lasting 5 2/3 innings.
 He had a lot of traffic in that start -- seven hits and four walks -- but yielded only one run.

 The Royals' probable starter will be right-hander Jason Hammel, who is 4-8 with a 5.04 ERA in 17 starts.
 He lost to the Rangers and Yu Darvish 5-2 on April 23.

-In seven games (five starts) against the Rangers, Hammel is 1-3 with a 4.50 ERA, giving up 34 hits in 31 innings.
+In seven games, five of them starts, against the Rangers, Hammel is 1-3 with a 4.50 ERA, giving up 34 hits in 31 innings.

-Hammel has allowed only one earned run in the first inning this year, but has a 9.60 ERA in the fourth and an 8.36 ERA in the fifth.
+Hammel has allowed only one earned run in the first inning this year, but had a 9.60 ERA in the fourth and an 8.36 ERA in the fifth.